Super-Protocol/docs/docs/marketplace/my-content/my-files/upload-content.md

 Demo users are limited to the Super Protocol cloud.

 Before uploading a model or dataset, pack it into a TAR.GZ archive.
-For detailed steps, refer to the guide on [How to Upload Content](/marketplace/guides/upload).
+Read [How to Upload Content](/marketplace/guides/upload) for detailed instructions.

 (image upload window)
 <br/>